Why Discus Group for CD Replication

 Need CDs replication quickly?

-Fast CD Replication – Guaranteed turnaround time 5 days
+Fast CD Replication – Guaranteed turnaround time from 5 days

-Subject to deadlines for projects we already have in production we may be able to offer fast CD replication with certain packaging options.
+Subject to deadlines for projects we already have in production we may be able to offer fast CD replication with certain packaging options we call this I Need Speed service.
 We can offer fast CD replication projects in as little as 5 days depending on our existing work load and your packaging type.

 We are a leading CD manufacturer in the UK, our reputation is maintained by our policy of quality products and customer care.